backdrop-contrib/ip_geoloc/README.txt

   "RewriteEngine on".

 IPGV&M will now perform its AJAX calls more efficiently.
-To switch this feature off, comment out the newly added lines from the .htaccess file (put # in front).
+To switch this feature off, comment out the newly added lines from the .htaccess file (put a # in front of each line).

 RESTRICTIONS IMPOSED BY GOOGLE
 ==============================